linebender/linebender.github.io/content/_index.md

  - [`xilem`][xilem] - An experimental Rust architecture for reactive UI.

    Xilem is a new UI toolkit with a medium-grained reactive architecture strongly inspired by SwiftUI.
-It is an evolution of Druid, aiming to keep what is good while improving on Druid's shortcomings. improving on Druid's shortcomings.
-It uses a reactive architecture built on top of view trees (this aproach is sometimes called 'virtual-DOM' or 'VDOM', which comes from its roots in single-page web apps).
+It is an evolution of Druid, aiming to keep what is good while improving on Druid's shortcomings.

  - [`vello`][vello] - An experimental GPU compute-centric 2D renderer.